 |Cell type||iPS, H1, H9, etc.|

 |Price||Request a quote>>|

-At present, there are many cases of CRISPR gene editing applied in iPSC for disease model construction and cell therapy, such as neurodegenerative diseases, metabolic diseases and cardiac genetic diseases.
+At present, there are many cases of CRISPR gene editing applied in iPSC for disease model construction, such as neurodegenerative diseases, metabolic diseases and cardiac genetic diseases.
 The following table summarizes some relevant studies in previous years.